Guidelines for Class Projects Involving Human Subjects

 Examples include, but are not limited to:

 • Children/Minors (under the age of 18) (Exception – projects conducted in established or commonly accepted educational settings involving normal educational practices.
-Contact IRB office for guidance.)
+Contact the IRB office for guidance.)

 • Prisoners (now includes non-publicly available secondary data)